Aromatherapy and Essential Oil Jewelry

 Lastly, it's easy to get into the habit of using essential oils constantly throughout the day.
 However, it can be wasteful/disrespectful to the amount of botanical material necessary to produced essential oils if you use them beyond what you need for your personal wellbeing.
-It can also be potentially harmful to use essential oils continually through a combination of methods.
-Aromatherapy jewelry is a wonderfully beautiful and portable way to enjoy inhalation essential oils, but be sure that you don't overdo it.
+It can also be potentially harmful to use essential oils continually.
+Aromatherapy jewelry is a beautiful and portable way to enjoy essential oils, but be sure that you don't overdo it.